Easy Crock Pot Mississippi Pot Roast

 • 1 packet reduced sodium brown gravy mix

-• 2 tbsp. olive oil to sear the meat in
+• 2 tablespoons olive oil to sear the meat in

 Instructions

-• Top the roast with remaining ingredients (butter, gravy mix, ranch packet, pepperoncini peppers and pepper juice)
+• Top the roast with remaining ingredients including butter, gravy mix, ranch packet, pepperoncini peppers and pepper juice.

 • Cook on low for 7-8 hours